NZ Recommend Majors

 Quantity Surveying (QS)

-Quantity Surveyors are key professionals responsible for cost, budget, contract, and financial management across construction projects.
-While this role is relatively unfamiliar in some countries, in New Zealand it is recognized as an essential profession within the construction and infrastructure industry.
-It is also listed as a long-term skill shortage occupation, with consistent demand from both government and industry.
+Quantity Surveyors in New Zealand are key professionals responsible for cost estimation, budgeting, contract management, and financial control across construction projects.
+While this role is relatively less known in some countries, in New Zealand it is widely recognized as a crucial profession within the construction and infrastructure industry.
+It is also listed as a long-term skill shortage occupation, with strong and consistent demand from both government and private sector employers.

-Quantity Surveyors estimate construction costs based on architectural drawings and design documents, manage budgets throughout project phases, control costs, forecast costs by stage, and handle contract administration.
-Their work is crucial for reducing project duration, preventing budget overruns, maintaining quality, and managing on-site risks and safety.
+Quantity Surveyors in New Zealand estimate construction costs using architectural drawings and design documents, manage project budgets across all stages, control expenditure, and forecast costs at each phase while overseeing contract administration.
+Their role is essential for reducing project delays, preventing budget overruns, ensuring quality standards, and managing on-site risks and safety across construction developments.

 Study pathways